-Report prepared by: Jack A. Card, Dennis Gallant
+Report prepared by: Jack A. Card, Jr. and William C. Mehaffey, Jr.

-If you have a mission statement, please include it here: The Northeast Massachusetts Mosquito Control and Wetlands Management District represents the mosquito control and wetlands management interest of those communities that choose to subscribe to it's services.
-The prime directive of the District is to protect its citizens from mosquito-borne diseases by targeting specific, measured, and preemptive responses to specific risk as prescribed by the Districts annually-revised "Vector Management Plan" (VMP).
-To insure our citizens quality of life and the regional economy is not severely impacted by abundant pestiferous mosquito outbreaks, strategies targeted to reduce dominant mosquito populations are implemented as prescribed by the Districts annually-revised "Best Management Practice" (BMP) plans.
-BMP's are designed to incorporate the Districts environmentally sensitive and cost effective mosquito control strategies and the specific needs and concerns of each community..
+If you have a mission statement, please include it here: The Northeast Massachusetts Mosquito Control and Wetlands Management District represents the mosquito control and wetland management interests of those communities that choose to subscribe to its services.
+The prime directive of the District is to protect its citizens from mosquito-borne diseases by targeting precise, measured, and preemptive responses to specific risk as prescribed by the District's annually-revised "Vector Management Plan" (VMP).
+To ensure that our citizens quality of life and regional economy is not severely impacted by abundant pestiferous mosquito outbreaks; strategies targeted to reduce dominant mosquito populations are implemented as prescribed by the District's annually-revised "Best Management Practice" (BMP) plans.
+BMP's are designed to incorporate the District's environmentally sensitive and cost effective mosquito control strategies with the specific needs and concerns of each member community.